 Determines whether query processing is optimized towards returning the first row quickly, or minimizing the cost of returning the complete result set.

-The optimization_goal option controls whether SQL Anywhere optimizes SQL data manipulation language (DML) statements for response time or total resource consumption.
+The optimization_goal option controls whether SQL data manipulation language (DML) statements are optimized for response time or total resource consumption.

-If the option is set to All-rows (the default), then SQL Anywhere optimizes a query to choose an access plan with the minimal estimated total retrieval time.
-Setting optimization_goal to All-rows may be appropriate for applications that intend to process the entire result set, such as PowerBuilder DataWindow applications.
+If the option is set to All-rows (the default), then a query is optimized to choose an access plan with the minimal estimated total retrieval time.
+Setting optimization_goal to All-rows may be appropriate for applications that intend to process the entire result set, such as SAP PowerBuilder DataWindow applications.
 A setting of All-rows is also appropriate for insensitive (ODBC static) cursors since the entire result is materialized when the cursor is opened.
 It may also be appropriate for scroll (ODBC keyset-driven) cursors, since the intent of such a cursor is to permit scrolling through the result set.

-If the option is set to First-row, SQL Anywhere chooses an access plan that is intended to reduce the time to fetch the first row of the query's result, possibly at the expense of total retrieval time.
-In particular, the SQL Anywhere optimizer will typically avoid, if possible, access plans that require the materialization of results to reduce the time to return the first row.
-With this setting, the optimizer favors access plans that utilize an index to satisfy a query's ORDER BY clause, rather than plans that require an explicit sorting operation.
+If the option is set to First-row, the optimizer chooses an access plan that is intended to reduce the time to fetch the first row of the query's result, possibly at the expense of total retrieval time.
+In particular, the optimizer typically avoids, if possible, access plans that require the materialization of results to reduce the time to return the first row.
+With this setting, the optimizer favors access plans that use an index to satisfy a query's ORDER BY clause, rather than plans that require an explicit sorting operation.

 You can use the FASTFIRSTROW table hint in a query's FROM clause to set the optimization goal for a specific query to First-row, without having to change the optimization_goal setting.

-You can override any temporary or public settings for this option within individual INSERT, UPDATE, DELETE, SELECT, UNION, EXCEPT, and INTERSECT statements by including an OPTION clause in the statement.
-See:
+You can override any temporary or PUBLIC settings for this option within individual INSERT, UPDATE, DELETE, SELECT, UNION, EXCEPT, and INTERSECT statements by including an OPTION clause in the statement.